agriculture

 There is not another facility in South Australia that can offer such diversity in agricultural experience for student learning.

 The Lucindale Area School vineyard consists of Cabernet Sauvignon and Pinot Noir plantings.
 The vineyard is predominantly planted on Terra Rossa soil, made famous by the Coonawarra wine region.
-Students produce wine that is then sent off for judging in the Royal Adelaide Show.
+Students produce wine that is then sent off for judging in the Royal Adelaide Show National School Wine Competitions.
+A collaborartive partnership with the art faculty allows students to design wine labels which then have the possibility to feature on the next vintage of wine.

-The pinot noir and cabernet variety grapes are sold to local DiGiorgio Family Wines, where the pinot grapes are used as a base for sparkling pinot Chardonnay.
+The pinot noir and cabernet variety grapes are sold to local DiGiorgio Family Wines, where the pinot grapes are used as a base for their Sparkling Pinot Chardonnay.

 Viticulture and Winemaking can be undertaken as part of the Stage 1 & 2 Agricultural and Horticultural Studies course, or Certificate II in Rural Operations in partnership with TAFE SA.
 Along with well-established academic links, the school has strong and mutually beneficial arrangements with important industry links within the wine making and viticulture industry, which allows the school to remain at the forefront of current industry practice.